Blog Hero

 Clear vision from laser cataract surgery and advanced IOLs allow you to see at all distances.

 What’s great about intraocular lenses is they are made of acrylic or silicone.
 These materials are biocompatible, meaning they can coexist with the surrounding tissues.
 IOLs don’t need to be replaced because they don’t break down over time like natural lenses.
 A replacement may occur if it’s necessary for patient satisfaction or technological advancements.
-Once you have laser cataract surgery with a premium lens, you are set for the rest of your life!
+Once you have laser cataract removal with a premium lens, you are set for the rest of your life!
 After a cataract is successfully removed, the chances of it coming back are next to none.

-Is Laser Cataract Surgery Right For You?
+Is Laser Cataract Removal Right For You?

 Carolina Eyecare Physicians offers three Vision Options, including Advanced Vision, Custom Vision, and Basic + Vision.